williamsjokvist/cool-game-3-web/site/src/content/patch-notes/v.6.md

 ## 1st year anniversary event
 - Speak to Charles to enter the sweetest of event maps!
 - Cakes are found all over Maple World!
 Find em' Slay em' get... cake?
-- Cool game 1st year anniversary reward: On April 2nd (Anniversary day) you may recieve a special item from the Maple Admin!
+- **Cool game 1st year anniversary reward**: On April 2nd (Anniversary day) you may recieve a special item from the Maple Admin!
 This offer expires the very next day (April 3rd.)

 ## Easter event